UCLALibrary/ucla-library-website-components/README.md

     2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

+## Pull request labels to use to trigger a release

+Helpful reminders to future selves:

+-   Use the commit message conventions that trigger [semantic releases](https://semantic-release.gitbook.io/semantic-release/support/faq#how-can-i-change-the-type-of-commits-that-trigger-a-release)
+    -   feat: A new feature
+    -   fix: A bug fix
+    -   docs: Documentation only changes
+    -   style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+    -   refactor: A code change that neither fixes a bug nor adds a feature
+    -   perf: A code change that improves performance
+    -   test: Adding missing or correcting existing tests
+    -   chore: Do not use it for any source code changes, only use it when Changes to the build process or auxiliary tools and libraries such as documentation generation

 ## Setup & Development

 <details><summary>STEPS</summary>